Hygiene and Treatment Presentation 2021

 Through this article, we will describe the protocol for the routine use of dental technology during the prophylaxis appointment.

 We now live in the digital age.
-This affects the way people behave and also changes their decision making when considering treatment.
-Deciding to take treatment is no longer only reliant on relationship building.
+This affects the way people behave and also changes their decision-making when considering treatment.
+Deciding to take the treatment is no longer only reliant on relationship building.
+Our friends over at College Hill Dental, Easton PA dentist, explain that they see this, too.
 Many patients appreciate a trusting relationship with dental offices and undertake prophylactic “check-up” visits to ensure prevention.
 However, their behavior has changed according to their changing culture.
-Fifty-seven percent of people claim they prefer talking online than they do in real-life (in higher earning households).
+Fifty-seven percent of people claim they prefer talking online than they do in real-life (in higher-earning households).
 Online research now determines decisions regarding service providers and purchasing for people despite getting personal recommendations.

 To serve patients in the best possible manner, it is important to develop an integrated, comprehensive, and user-friendly platform to allow communication and cater to patient preferences.
 The intraoral camera provides visual communication to fit neatly in this digital consciousness.

 - Directions should be given to patients informing them of the process.
 We recommend reassuring them of their involvement in their own dental health decisions,

 - Next, use the Digital Doc intraoral camera.

 - Do not begin by asking the patient about their problem.